D3XT3R-R3TX3D/gittest/.github/ISSUE_TEMPLATE/task-creation-doc.md

 ## Dependencies:

-BOLD/ITALICS - Identify any dependencies on other tasks, team members, or external factors.
-Ensure that prerequisites are met before starting a task.
+***Identify any dependencies on other tasks, team members, or external factors.
+Ensure that prerequisites are met before starting a task.***

-HEADER 2 - Priority:
+## Priority:

 ***Assign a priority level to each task based on its importance and impact on the project.
 Prioritize tasks within the backlog or sprint.***